AakLak/RSBotSpot/content/post/all-about-proxies0.md

 *   **Free vs Shared vs Private:** If you see any free proxies, stay away!
 The uptime & security of these proxies is not suitable for botting.
 Shared proxies are okay, but you risk getting a proxy used by another botter.
 Private proxies are best, since you get exclusive access to the connection.

 ## **How many proxies do I need?**
 The answer to this question is entirely up to you!
-The *ideal* split would be 1 proxy per 1 bot account, but this can get costly.
+The *ideal* split would be 1 proxy per 1 account, but this can get costly.
 Most gold-farmers run 2-3 account per proxy for a good cost/risk ratio.

-**Example:** If I had a gold-farm of 10 accounts, I'd split them over three proxies.
+**Example:** If I had a gold-farm of 10 accounts, I could split them over three proxies.
 Two proxies would have 3 accounts on each, and the third proxy would have 4 accounts on it.

 ## **IMPORTANT: Proper Proxy Usage**
 It's **very important** that you use a proxy from account creation to account death.
 This means your account must be registered on the proxy & use the **same** proxy **every** time it logs in.
 Do anything else, and you're not utilizing your proxy properly.